 On Oct.
-17, 2018, the Government of Canada legalized the consumption of cannabis.
+17, 2018, the Government of Canada legalized the consumption of adult use cannabis.
 As with alcohol, the required age for purchase and use varies from province to province.
-Similarly, the outlets through which it can be purchased varies by province.
+Similarly, the outlets through which it can be purchased vary by province.

 Some Common Questions About Cannabis

 Has cannabis been legally used in Canada to control seizures?

 Prior to legalization, Health Canada allowed for the use of cannabis for medical purposes through prescription only; epilepsy was on the list of allowable conditions.
 However, Health Canada made no endorsement of its efficacy.

 Should I try cannabis to see if it works for me?

 You should never alter your drug regime for controlling your seizures without first consulting the doctor whose care you are in.

 I know someone whose doctor has prescribed cannabis for the same form of epilepsy I have, but my doctor won’t prescribe it.
 Should I change doctors if I want to see if cannabis can help with my seizures?